julianowic/blackjack/README.md

 2. The main page component can be found under `pages` folder, while all the components can be found under the `components` folder.
 3. The deck of cards (an array of card objects) used throughout the project can be found under the `utils` folder.
 4. The function for shuffling the deck of cards can be found under the `hooks` folder.
+5. The project uses Eslint for checking common linting errors.

 ## Assumptions